RaoufEbrahimi/RaoufEbrahimi/README.md

   - Hold problem-solving class for other students in web development course.

 ## Professional Experience
-- .NET Developer at ERP and E-Commerce Solutions in Vatan Zarin Industrial Group (2017 - Present)
+- .NET Developer at ERP and E-Commerce Solutions within the Vatan Zarin Industrial Group.
+(2017 - Present)
   - Trained and onboarded newcomers on several projects.
   - Collaborated with cross-functional teams to deliver high-quality software solutions.
   - Involved in the R&D team to recommend technologies and methodologies best suited for the development of high-quality and scalable software solutions in our company.